marielaSAG/webmethodsio-examples/httprequest-sendemail/readme.md

 # Use GET HTTP Method to request data from a specified resource and send an email with the content

 This example shows how to send an email to respective audience with requested data from a specified resource.

+We use this example to remind our moderators once a week for unanswered topics in [TECHforums](https://tech.forums.softwareag.com/).
+In Discourse platform such functionality is missing and using webmethods.io for creating it turned out to be much easier than creating a Discourse plugin.

 ## Setup